ContractLand/terra-bridge-btc/README.md

 Users could use any bitcoin wallet that supports Segwit to transfer BTC to the multisig address.

 ### Validator Rotation
 The challenge with Bitcoin is how the deposits can be securely controlled from a rotating validator set.
-In curent implementation we have the administrator that can initiate transfer of funds in current multisig wallet to the new one.
-And to make this transfer (N/2 + 1) old validators must provide their signatures.

-Since the ultimate security of the deposits rests with a number of bonded validators, one other option is to reduce the multi-signature key-holders to only a heavily bonded subset of the total validators.
+This is done by reaching consensus amongst the existing validators to create and transfer funds to a new multisign completely.
+When a new validator joins or an existing validator exits.
+A new multisig is created.
+The existing validator set than reaches consensus (N/2 + 1) to transfer funds to the new multisig address.

-In future we can support multiple bridge-pairs for 1 currency.
+In the future we could also support multiple bridge-pairs for a single currency for additional security.

-### Unlocking funds on multisig when > N/2 + 1 validators stopped working
-Our foreign-vridge multisig wallet has a lock script (OP_CHECKLOCKTIMEVERIFY): in case that there are no transactions for 30 days, 1 authority receives a possibility to move funds from the wallet.